corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

 parties on the network they have previously transacted with.
 As such, reconciliation should be conducted on a regular basis to enable the node operator to determine whether or not their vault data is consistent with that of all other parties on the network.

-The flow in the snippet below represents a wrapping flow that schedules reconciliation with every member of a business network on a recurring basis.
+The flow in the snippet below represents a wrapping flow that schedules reconciliation with every member of a Business Network on a recurring basis.
 In doing so, a node operator will be informed in a timely manner of any discrepancies between their vault data and that of counterparties.